 Guidelines for Visitors

-- Remember that the memorial is not a playground or climbing area.
+Bear in mind that the memorial isn’t a playground or climbing area.

-- Photography is allowed, but do so with sensitivity and respect for others.
+Photography is allowed but do so in sensitivity and with respect for others.

 In addition to the Memorial to the Murdered Jews of Europe, Berlin is home to several other important memorials and historical sites related to the Holocaust and World War II: